Vrekt/OriginXMPP/README.md

 # Origin
 A library for interacting with Origins XMPP service, chat with players, send/accept friend requests and more!

+# Features
+- Support for game presences, have custom text as your status!
+- Support for chatting with players.
+- Support for friends, listen for friend requests, send them, or accept one!
+- Everything else `Nadir` supports.

 # Credits
 Origin uses `Nadir` made by [RobertoGraham](https://github.com/RobertoGraham/nadir), go check it out!